-VALLE CRUCIS, NC -- The 43rd annual Valle Country Fair returns live on Saturday, October 16 when the community gathers for a crafts festival in the large hayfield across NC 194 from the Valle Crucis Conference Center to raise money for people in need.
-Like the neighbors that volunteer to serve sausages, bake cakes and stir apple butter, more than half a dozen bluegrass, country and gospel groups donate their time and talent to entertain fairgoers and supply the background music for this famous fall fundraiser.
+The 44th annual Valle Country Fair rolls out on Saturday, October 15 when the community gathers to raise money for neighbors in need with a harvest season crafts festival in the large hayfield across NC 194 from the Valle Crucis Conference Center.
+Like the folks that volunteer to serve BBQ and Brunswick Stew, bake cakes and stir apple butter, more than half a dozen bluegrass, country, gospel and folk groups donate their time and talent to supply the background music for this popular fall fundraiser.

 The mission of the Valle Country Fair is to raise funds for charitable organizations and church outreach in Avery and Watauga Counties.
 In its first 40 years, the Valle Fair raised over $1 Million to help people in need.

-The event is sponsored by Holy Cross Episcopal Church in cooperation with the Valle Crucis Conference Center.
-All proceeds are used serving people who need our help.For more information, contact Holy Cross Church at 828-963-4609 or visit the Fair on the Web at www.vallecountryfair.org.
+Media sponsors for VCF 2022 are Curtis Media Group and Mountain Times Publications.
+The event is produced by Holy Cross Episcopal Church in cooperation with the Valle Crucis Conference Center.
+Proceeds are used to provide grants to local non-profit organizations, and relief to local families with emergency needs.For more information, contact Holy Cross Church at 828-963-4609 or visit the Fair on the Web at www.ValleCountryFair.org.